Alien Chess

 I recently came across a great post titled “The Resilience of Alien Chess”.

-This perfectly describes my experience at Meta so far: priorities change, people come and leave, re-orgs, layoffs.
+This perfectly describes my experience at Meta so far: frequently changing priorities, re-orgs, key stakeholders on my project affected by layoffs, people come and leave, etc.

 - Accept that changes are irreversible.
 The alien that changes the board is part of the game.